-A long time ago in a galaxy far, far away... wired clocks were the standard, reliable method to keep synchronized time in schools and businesses.
-Today, those clocks are even better, but there are also wireless options, utilizing 21st Century technology to transform timekeeping.
+Years ago, wired clocks were the standard, reliable method to keep synchronized time in schools and businesses.
+Today, those clocks are still manufactured, but there are also wireless options, utilizing 21st Century technology to transform timekeeping.
 So, which solution is best for your school or facilities?
-Here is a quick comparison of wired master time clocks vs. wireless master time clocks to help you make the decision.

-Master clocks can do many of the same things and have the same benefits whether you choose wired or wireless.
+Master clocks, or system controllers, can do many of the same things and have the same benefits whether you choose wired or wireless.
 For example, master clocks automatically change for Daylight Saving Time, they are easily programmed via a web interface, they can schedule various systems to switch ON/OFF automatically, and they can be set for either 12- or 24-hour formats.
 But despite many similarities, wired and wireless master clocks are also very different.

 A wired timekeeping system has a master clock that is wired to each clock in a building and controls the displayed time to uphold synchronization.
 In most wired systems, the master clock utilizes a dual correction scheme.
 The correction protocol may vary between models and manufacturers, but typically has an hourly correction for the minutes and seconds along with a 12-hour correction for the hour hand.
 This assures that even the most prolonged power outages will be compensated for automatically.